 5 Dealing with messy data

 …or, put differently, welcome to the real world.
 Real datasets are seldom as tidy and clean as those you have seen in the previous examples in this book.
 On the contrary, real data is messy.
-Things will be out of place, and formatted in the wrong way.
+Things will be out of place and formatted in the wrong way.
 You’ll need to filter the rows to remove those that aren’t supposed to be used in the analysis.
 You’ll need to remove some columns and merge others.
 You will need to wrestle, clean, coerce, and coax your data until it finally has the right format.
 Only then will you be able to actually analyse it.

 This chapter contains a number of examples that serve as cookbook recipes for common data wrangling tasks.
 And as with any cookbook, you’ll find yourself returning to some recipes more or less every day, until you know them by heart, while you never find the right time to use other recipes.
-You do definitely not have to know all of them by heart, and can always go back and look up a recipe that you need.
+You definitely do not have to know all of them by heart and can always go back and look up a recipe that you need.

 After working with the material in this chapter, you will be able to use R to: